Donatella Versace Donates $200,000 to Italy Hospital Fighting Coronavirus

 Versace chief creative officer Donatella Versace and her daughter Allegra Versace Beck have donated 200,000 euros to the intensive care department of San Raffaele hospital in Milan, Italy.
 The country is the second hardest-hit country after China, where the virus originated; At least 1,260 people have died and more than 17,600 have been infected.
 Italy's healthcare systems have been overwhelmed amid the rapidly rising number of patients.

-"In times like this, it is important to be united and support however we can to help all those who are in the front lines, fighting every day to save hundreds of lives," Donatella said in a statement to WWD.
+"In times like this, it is important to be united and support however we can to help all those who are in the front lines, fighting every day to save hundreds of lives," Donatella said in a statement posted on Instagram.
 "This is why, Allegra and I have decided to make a personal donation of 200,000 euros to the intensive care department of San Raffaele hospital in Milan."

 More than 144,000 have been diagnosed with the coronavirus worldwide and more than 5,300 have died since the virus was first discovered in China late last year.
 Millions of people have been "panic-buying," and even getting into fights with fellow patrons while depleting supermarket and online stores' supplies of household essentials such as toilet paper and water, as well as medical supplies such as face masks, causing shortages that have also affected hospitals and clinics.